Skip to Recipe Skip to Content

 Pan-fried Shrimp with Premium Soy Sauce- A simple Chinese prawn recipe

-This Cantonese-style Chinese stir fry prawn recipe takes only twenty minutes to prepare and uses nothing but the most common ingredients in the home kitchen.
-Nevertheless, it has a very different flavor from the western style garlic butter shrimp, shrimp casserole, or other fried shrimp coated with batter.
+Soy Sauce Shrimp (豉油王蝦/干煎虾碌) is an easy Chinese prawn recipe that takes only twenty minutes to prepare and uses primarily soy sauce to season.
+This pan-fried shrimp has a very different flavor from the Western-style garlic butter shrimp, shrimp casserole, or other fried shrimp coated with batter.

 Try this recipe, and you will forever remember the taste!